The-going/evlproject/content/core/build-steps/_index.md

 {{% notice note %}}
 This is good practice to always generate the build output files to a separate build directory using the O= directive on the _make_ command line, not to clutter your source tree with those.
+Generating output to a separate directory also creates convenience Makefiles on the fly in the output tree, which you can use to run subsequent builds, without having to mention the whole series of settings on the _make_ command line again.
 {{% /notice %}}

 Cross-compiling EVL and installing the resulting library and utilities